l-bg/dlcm/README.md

-# l-bg.github.io/dlcm
+# l-bg.github.io/cogsci317
-### Webpage of the *Introduction to the interplay between deep learning and cognitive modeling* course
+### Webpage of the *Interplay between deep learning and cognitive science* course